Chart Color Schemes

 Kellyville - West is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Kellyville - West's dwelling structure, as per the latest Census, consisted of 74.3% houses and 25.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's figures of 78.2% houses and 21.8% other dwellings.
-Home ownership in Kellyville - West was at 18.4%, with mortgaged dwellings at 52.8% and rented ones at 28.8%.
-The median monthly mortgage repayment in the area was $3,200, surpassing Sydney metro's average of $3,000.
-The median weekly rent figure for Kellyville - West was recorded at $600, higher than Sydney metro's $580.
-Nationally, Kellyville - West's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Kellyville - West's dwelling structure in the latest Census showed 74.3% houses and 25.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 78.2% houses and 21.8% other dwellings.
+Home ownership in Kellyville - West was 18.4%, with mortgaged dwellings at 52.8% and rented ones at 28.8%.
+The median monthly mortgage repayment was $3,200, higher than Sydney metro's $3,000.
+Median weekly rent was $600, compared to Sydney metro's $580.
+Nationally, Kellyville - West's mortgage repayments were significantly higher at $3,200 versus the Australian average of $1,863, and rents were substantially higher at $600 compared to the national figure of $375.

 Frequently Asked Questions - Housing